tkrotoff/bootstrap-floating-label/README.md

 There is no good way to [detect if the user entered text inside an input using CSS](https://stackoverflow.com/q/16952526).

+Thus a placeholder is required (`<input placeholder="...">`, see https://codepen.io/tkrotoff/pen/KjgyZj) otherwise the label will be above the input instead of inside.

 With React, the CSS works in most cases because [React populates the `value` attribute](https://github.com/facebook/react/issues/11896).

-If you are not using React, you should have a "space placeholder" (`<input placeholder=" ">`, see https://codepen.io/tkrotoff/pen/KjgyZj) otherwise the label will be above the input instead of inside.

-You need a "space placeholder" with React and `<input type="number">`.
+Still a placeholder is required with `<input type="number">`.
 Because when the user enters something different than a number, the [`HTMLInputElement.value`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) property is empty (and [`ValidityState.badInput`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) is true), see https://codepen.io/tkrotoff/pen/RLQQqo.

-You need a "space placeholder" with React and `<input type="date">`.
+A placeholder is also required with `<input type="date">`.